Mary I. O'Connor: Career

-O'Connor was a resident in orthopedic surgery at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota in 1985.
+O'Connor became a resident in orthopedic surgery at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota in 1985.
 She also was a fellow in orthopedic oncology at the Mayo Clinic in Rochester.
 She then became a professor of orthopedics and rehabilitation at the Yale School of Medicine.

-In 1991, O'Connor became a professor of orthopedics at the Mayo Clinic in Florida, becoming chair of the department of orthopedic surgery in 2005.
+In 1991, O'Connor became a professor of orthopedics at the Mayo Clinic in Florida, becoming the chair of the department of orthopedic surgery in 2005.
 There, she operated on bone and soft tissue tumors, and also performed knee and hip replacements.
 Her focus areas were knee osteoarthritis, knee replacement surgery, limb salvage surgery, and health care process improvement.
 She also researched the differences between how women and men feel knee arthritis and the impact of stem cell injections on knee arthritis.
 Her research has been published in Clinical Orthopaedics and Related Research, the Journal of Arthroplasty, and The Journal of Bone and Joint Surgery.

 From 2006 to 2010, she was a member of the Advisory Committee on Research on Women's Health for the National Institutes of Health.
 She is a former president of the American Association of Hip and Knee Surgeons, the Association of Bone and Joint Surgeons, the International Society of Limb Salvage, the Ruth Jackson Orthopaedic Society, and the Musculoskeletal Tumor Society of which she was also the first female member.
 In 2010, she became co-chair and later chair of the Movement is Life Caucus, a coalition that works on the musculoskeletal health disparities among women and minorities.

 In 2015, O'Connor became the first director of the Center for Musculoskeletal Care at the Yale School of Medicine and Yale New Haven Health System.
 In February 2021, she co-founded and became the chief medical officer of Vori Health, a musculoskeletal medical startup.
 She is also a professor emerita of orthopedic surgery with the Mayo Clinic.